-"If things go the way most people think, a large market for sun and wind power will open up throughout the region," says Gegprifti.
+"If things go the way most people think, a large market for solar and wind power will open up throughout the region," says Gegprifti.

-Statkraft is currently only present in Albania, and only in hydropower, but Larsen believes many new opportunities can present themselves in the years to come.
+Statkraft is currently only present in Albania, and mainly in hydropower, but Gegprifti believes many new opportunities can present themselves in the years to come.